 By Lisa M. Maloney

-The tiny department of Yale Relocation and Logistics Management (YR&LM) consists of dynamic duo Diane Brown and Tom Schmidt with adm support from Wanda Irizarry.
+The tiny department of Yale Relocation and Logistics Management (YR&LM) consists of dynamic duo Diane Brown and Tom Schmidt with adm support from Carol Boyd.
 They work with various Yale departments to move items like rocks, skulls, priceless works of art, Henry Kissinger’s papers, and even, entire households!
 But please don’t ask them to move your dog.

 Recently renamed Relocation and Logistics Management, the department now handles over 250 moves a year.
 That gradual yet steady increase in moves necessitated second staﬀ member Tom.
 (He also assists out at West Campus organizing and recycling items in its large warehouse).